 The Ionic is a full-fledged smartwatch thanks to Fitbit's new Fitbit OS software platform, which means you can install apps created specifically for this device.

-There aren't many third-party apps at launch — just Pandora, Starbucks, Strava and a weather app from AccuWeather — but each has a core function that complements how you use a fitness-focused smartwatch.
+There weren't many third-party apps at launch — just Pandora, Starbucks, Strava and a weather app from AccuWeather — but each has a core function that complements how you use a fitness-focused smartwatch.
 Listening to music offline, buying coffee, comparing run times and checking the forecast without having a phone strapped to your arm or in your waistband is incredibly convenient.

 Mobile payments are just as seamless on the Ionic as they are on the Apple Watch.